 The perfect end to a busy day.

 The following morning we ate our breakfast on the terrace, watching the bustle of London before us as we chatted and read the newspapers.
-It was the perfect way to start a day.

 Why a Chelsea Staycation ?